Subtemple / Beachfires: Critical reception

 Pearson wrote that "no one sounds quite like [Burial], and [Subtemple / Beachfires] is no exception."
 However, he recommended that only Burial fans who enjoy the producer's sound design and atmosphere should buy the EP, and people that are new to his work or are only into his beat-based material should listen to a different record by the musician.
 Philp opined that "Beachfires" was a better track on the EP due to its "emotional potency."
 Sherburne enjoyed the EP because, "like a scene filmed in near darkness, the music gives us just enough detail to let the imagination run wild," while Noisey called it "terrifying and brilliant."
 A mixed review came from Landon MacDonald of Pretty Much Amazing, who criticized the EP for being less like Burial's signature sound that defined him on many of his past records: "As Burial continues to explore the outer reaches of ambient dub, he is just sailing endless gray swamps.
 Is it relatively unexplored territory?
 Sure.
-But maybe its unexplored for a reason."
+But maybe it's unexplored for a reason."

 Track listing

-Derived from the vinyl edition of Subtemple / Beachfires.